Mcrich23/SwiftUIMap/README.md

 SwiftUIMap is the best UIKit wrapper for MapKit!

-Currently, we only support set annotations, but are working on a mutatable map.
+Currently, we only support set annotations, but are working on a user addable marker map.

 ## Installation
 ### **Swift Package Manager**